 Picture this scenario: You’re making a cream of vegetable soup, in this case zucchini, and you grab the half-and-half out of the fridge and start pouring it into the pot.
-Over a cup’s worth later you look at the container in your hand and realize…you’re pouring in buttermilk!
-You gasp, set the buttermilk down, and stare into the pot.
-Your mind’s dazed as you realize there’s nothing you can do.
-So you just stare at it blankly, give it a stir and say, “well, what’s done is done” and pull out the blender stick to puree it.
-Then with a “what the heck” you grab a spoon, dip into the pot, stick it in your mouth and then freeze…oh my gosh…this stuff is amazing!
+Over a cup’s worth later you look at the container in your hand and realize…you’ve just poured in BUTTERMILK!
+You gasp, set the buttermilk down, and stare blankly into the pot realizing there’s nothing you can do – what’s done is done.
+And so you pull out the blender stick to puree it anyway.
+Then with a “what the heck” you grab a spoon, dip it into the pot, stick it in your mouth and then freeze as your eyes widen…the stuff is amazing!

 That’s exactly what happened to me a couple of weeks ago and all I can say is hallelujah for kitchen accidents because this soup is simply incredible!

-I was half tempted to title this recipe “(I Can’t Believe It’s) Cream of Zucchini Soup” because really, it’s quite stunning.
+I was half tempted to title this recipe “(I Can’t Believe It’s) Cream of Zucchini Soup” because really, the flavor is quite stunning.

-My brother hates zucchini and he really enjoyed this soup.
-So whether you love zucchini, are lukewarm, or hate it, I’m confident you’re going to really like this soup.
+My brother hates zucchini and he really enjoyed this soup, so that says a lot.
 So pull up a chair and bon appetit!

 Let’s get started!

 Saute the onions in a stock pot until soft and translucent and beginning to turn golden.
 Add the garlic and saute for another couple of minutes.

 Add the chopped zucchini to the onions, cover, and cook, stirring occasionally, until soft, about 8-10 minutes.

 Pour the contents into a blender or use an immersion blender to puree it.
 I’ve used my Cuisinart Immersion Blender for years and love it for purposes like these.